pivotal-cf/om/docs/generate-certificate/README.md

   --username, -u, OM_USERNAME                            string  admin username for the Ops Manager VM (not required for unauthenticated commands)
   --version, -v                                          bool    prints the om release version (default: false) OM_VARS_ENV                                            string  **EXPERIMENTAL** load vars from environment variables by specifying a prefix (e.g.: 'MY' to load MY_var=value)

-Command Arguments:
-  --domains, -d  string (required, variadic)  domains to generate certificates, can include wildcard domains.
-Can be delimited by comma, specified in multiple flags, or both

 ```